Breast cancer survivor offers wisdom at Faulkner satellite center

 Choosing mastectomy or not: Studying young women's surgical choices

 Jeff's targeted therapy has kept his advanced lung cancer at bay.

 Valentine's Day is right around the corner, and what better way to say "I love you" than with a decadent, delicious — and healthy — meal.

 "Sitting down to an intimate dinner made with foods that are packed with cancer-fighting nutrients is probably one of the nicest things to do for someone you care about," says Stacy Kennedy, MPH, RD, CSO, LDN, a nutritionist at Dana-Farber Cancer Institute in Boston.
 She reminds people that there are a lot of Valentine's Day treats that don't have to be dipped and coated in sugar and fat.
 In fact, choosing a few bright and tasty foods from nature is probably what Cupid had in mind.

 All the recipes for this sensational Valentine's menu are available on Dana-Farber's nutrition services web page.
 This delectable meal is sure to capture the heart of anyone's sweetie.
 Each course is its own love potion.

-Chef McClelland gets the meal started with a delicate layered endive, roasted red pepper, and black olive salad.
 Rich with vitamin A, vitamin K and folate, the leafy endive has been shown to help protect against lung and oral cancers.
 The bright red color of the roasted peppers is loaded with carotenoids.
 Kennedy says carotenoids have been linked to helping prevent colon, prostate, breast, and lung cancer.